 - is aware of local and other laws that affect libraries and play an active role in initiating and supporting beneficial library legislation;

 - adheres to the Public Libraries Act, its regulations, and legislation;

 - members attend all Board meetings, and committee meetings as assigned.
 Attends outside meetings, workshops for trustees, and community events;

 - makes sure accurate public records concerning finances, property, and annual reports are on file at the library and with appropriate local, provincial, or national bodies;

 - may interact with provincial library agencies.
 Reports regularly to governing officials and the general public.

 - promotes and advocates the value of public libraries in the Burlington community.

 All meetings start at 6.30pm.
 Members of the public are welcome to attend and watch the proceedings.
-For log in information to attend a teleconference meeting, please submit a Contact Us form and we'll be in touch.
+For log in information to attend a meeting vitually by Zoom, please submit a Contact Us form and we'll be in touch.
 Items in Closed Session may be attended by Library Board members only.